 It follows, I think, from this notion, that society can say to what extent “ownership” confers privileges.
 Nuisance laws exemplify this point.
 If there are certain things you just cannot do on “your” property, then there must be strings on its “your-ness.”
 Society may allow you to do more things with “your” stuff than with other stuff, but that’s society’s decision, not yours.
 Everything belongs to everyone because everyone can decide at any moment that nothing belongs to anyone.

 Viewed in this light, the arguments between capitalists and socialists become less philosophical than the participants make them out to be.
 The question that matters is not whether “ownership” confers privileges by natural magic but, rather, what privileges ownership will confer by common consent.
 Within this argument, there is a lot of room for the laissez-faire view that ownership should confer a very wide degree of control.
 But those arguments should not take as their premise the circular claim that “it’s my money.”
-If we’re trying to figure out what consequences should flow from it’s being “your” money, how can we say that some particular consequence arises necessarily from its being “your” money?
+If we’re trying to figure out what consequences should flow from its being “your” money, how can we say that some particular consequence arises necessarily from its being “your” money?

 The idea that private property is a social construct is like the idea that morality is socially developed.
 Both leave the absolutist with no place to stand.
 Nothing “has to be” a particular way.
 All rules are arrived at by active or passive consent to their promulgation or unplanned emergence.
 And this broad idea feeds back into the choice of evolutionary questions generally, specifically, “Why did x arise?” vs. “Why does x persist?”
 “Why does a bee sting?” is not as useful a question as “Why do stinging bees out-reproduce non-stinging bees?”